MasonWirtz/MasonWirtz.github.io/Publications.md

 > ## 2024 / In Press

 * <u>Wirtz, M. A.</u>, & Pfenninger, S. E. (in press).
 Theoretical, methodological, and computational perspectives on immersive virtual reality in variationist SLA: Insights from user experience.
-In M. Solon, M. Kanwit & A. Gudmestad (Eds.), *Research at the intersection of second language acquisition and sociolinguistics: Studies in honor of Kimberly L. Geeslin*.
+In M. Solon, M. Kanwit & A. Gudmestad (Eds.), *Research at the intersection of second language acquisition and sociolinguistics: Studies in honor of Kimberly L. Geeslin*. [(Open data)](https://osf.io/sbtae/)

 * <u>Wirtz, M. A.</u> (2024).
 On the relationship between complexity of primary occupation and L2 varietal behavior in adult migrants in Austria. *Linguistics Vanguard.* [DOI](https://doi.org/10.1515/lingvan-2023-0069)